 These are the explanation, meaning, function, role, and types of the Non-Disclosure Agreement.
 Essentially, an NDA is a type of contract or confidentiality agreement that the employee and company signed.
 Before you sign it, it is crucial to know the agreement’s contents and the consequences if you violate it.

 In addition to binding employees with contracts and agreements, you can also automate your HR and employee tasks with the HRM system from HashMicro.
 With the HRM System, you can manage salaries, attendance lists, reimbursement processes, and other operational activities.
+Click here and you can sign up for a free demo!

 Related article: Employment Contract| Matters, Types, and Examples